-St. Raymonds home school group (HSG) is a group of about 60 families that are linked together by our love of the Catholic Church, and who want to educate our children at home.
+St. Raymond's Home School Group (HSG) is a group of about 70 families that are linked together by our love of the Catholic Church, and choose to educate our children at home.
 The HSG is a volunteer-led ministry under the auspices of St. Raymond of Penafort Catholic Church.
-Most of us use a Catholic home school program such as Seton or Mother of Divine Grace; however, the beauty of home schooling is the flexibility that it provides each family – so there are numerous educational options available.
-We have a monthly potluck in order to have families get to know each other better and form friendships among the children.
-Oue twice-monthly club days and social gatherings help our group's children interact with other home schooled children.
-Our goal is home school support (in all of the various forms that it may take) and not exactly supplemental classes (of which there are many options in the NoVA area).
+Most of us use a Catholic home school program such as Seton or Mother of Divine Grace; however, the beauty of homeschooling is the flexibility that it provides each family – so there are numerous educational options available.
+Our weekly club days and social gatherings help our children build faith-filled friendships.
+Our mission is to support Catholic homeschool families.